raxod502/intuitive-explanations/about/projects.md

 ---

 This page lists some of my open-source projects.
-You can find the source code for all of these projects and more on [GitHub].
+You can find the source code for (almost) all of these projects and more on [GitHub].

 ## Finished personal projects